lifepillar/nanoc4-template/README.md

 `menu` item in `nanoc.yaml`.

 Then, you should edit or replace `content/index.erb`.
 You may also want to remove `content/blog/posts/examples`.
-You can delete the whole `content/blog` folder if you do not need a blog.
+You may delete the whole `content/blog` folder if you do not need a blog.

 In the frontmatter of any item, you may use the variables `head`, `beginbody`,